datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 1. Migrate to Cloud Spanner
 2. Instance high availability configuration
-3. Read replicas
+3. X Read replicas
 4. Replicate from an external server

+C is correct.
+A read replica will increase the availability of the service and can be located closer to the users in the new geographiers.
 A is not correct because there is no mention of a scale issue requiring a larger database of globally consistent transactions.

 > Event data in CSV format to be queried for individual values over time windows.
 Which storage and schema to minimize query costs?

-1. Use Cloud Bigtable.
+1. X Use Cloud Bigtable.
 Design tall and narrow tables, and use a new row for each single event version.
 2. Use Cloud Storage.
 Join the raw file data with a BigQuery log table.
 3. Use Cloud BigTable.
 Design short and wide tables, and use a new column for each single event version.
 4. Use Cloud Storage.
 Write a Dataprep job to split the data into partitioned tables.

+A is correct because it is a recommended best practice.
+Use Cloud Bigtable and this schema for this scenario.
+Cloud Storage would have cheaper Storage costs than Cloud Bigtable, but we want to minimize Query Costs.
 D is not correct because you do not need to use Google Cloud Storage for this scenario.
 It might be chraper for storage, but not for processing.

 > An application has the following data requirements.
 1. It requires strongly consistent transactions 2.
 Total data will be less than 500 GB.
 3. The data does not need to be straming or real time.
 Which dta technology would fit these requirements?

 1. BigQuery
-2. Cloud SQL
+2. X Cloud SQL
 3. Cloud BigTable
 4. Memorystore

+B is correct.
+Cloud SQL supports strongly consistent transactions.
+And the size requirements will fit with a Cloud SQL instance.
 C is not correct.
 Cloud BigTable is not designed to support strongly consistent transactions.